-In the survey, veteran entrepreneurs were asked to select their income goals for their business(es) in the next two years.
-Figure 4 shows, almost 49 percent of veterans selected most often "I want my business income to support my family in the present and the long term-e.g., retirement and college tuition," followed by "I want my business to supply all of my income" (selected by 39 percent).
-The high selection of these two goals could explain why veteran households with a small business fare slightly better than veteran households without a small business and civilian households; they prioritize long-term financial security.
+asked to select their income goals for their business(es) in the p In the survey vet ntrepreneurs were ars.
+Figure 4 d most often "I want my business income to support my family in the p of veter ent and the by 39 percent). long term-e.g., retirem ent and col ege tuition," followed by "I want my business to supply all of my income The high se reterah household vith iin wh